-One skillet entrees never tasted SO good.
-These tender Teriyaki Steak Bites with Green Pepper and Onion will make you think you’re dining at a steakhouse rather than at your very own kitchen table.
+One skillet entrees like these tender Teriyaki Steak Bites with Green Pepper and Onion will make you think you’re dining at a steakhouse rather than at your own kitchen table.
 Tender bite-size pieces of sirloin steak are tossed with a flavorful sauce then paired with green bell pepper slices and wedges of sweet onion.
 Cooked to perfection, they’re ready to be served over teriyaki mushroom rice, or alongside sour cream and onion smashed potatoes or squash casserole or whatever your heart desires.
 Cook the steak to your desired level on doneness and the only thing left to do is grab a fork and dig in.

 Teriyaki Steak Bites with Green Pepper and Onion